ramzikhantouchi/Algorithms-and-data-structures-exercises-for-undergraduate-students/README.md

 ## Exercise 5:
 Write a C program to sort an array of integers of length N in ascending and descending order.

+## Exercise 6:
+Write a C program that prompts the user to input an integer value, and subsequently checks whether the entered value exists in the array of integers named 'Array'.